-The name of an encode/decode module for the Diameter messages defined by the application.
-These modules are generated from files whose format is documented in diameter\dict(4).
+Name of an encode/decode module for the Diameter messages defined by the application.
+These modules are generated from files whose format is documented in diameter_dict(4).

-'''

 {module, application_module()}

-'''

-The callback module with which messages of the Diameter application are handled.
-See $diameter\app(3)$ for the required interface and semantics.
+Callback module in which messages of the Diameter application are handled.
+See $diameter_app(3)$ for the required interface and semantics.